How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 Plan Hawaii Trip - Rental Car Kauai

-Got a free upgrade in Hawaii!
+We got a free upgrade in Hawaii!

-In North America, parts of Africa, and Australia having your own car is the only way to get from point A to point B. Around Europe and Asia, the infrastructure is well set up for trains and buses.
-We’ve gotten to a point in our travels where we are willing to pay for for the convenience of having our own set of wheels.
+When we are not taking public transport, we rent a car.
+It’s our preferred way to travel around Africa, North America, Australia, and Europe.
+Since the two of us often share the cost and driving responsibility, it usually makes more sense to rent.
+In North America, parts of Africa, and Australia, having a car is the only way to get from point A to point B. Around Europe and Asia, the infrastructure is well-suited for trains and buses.
+We’ve reached a point in our travels where we are willing to pay for the convenience of having our own set of wheels.

 Accommodation